OMGDuke/fruit-machine/README.md

 ## Operation
 - To add credit run `fruit.addCredit();`
 - To pull the lever run `fruit.pullLever();`
+- To check the machines current prize pot run `fruit.currentBalance();`

 ## Tests
+- To view the tests run `open SpecRunner.html`

 ## Challenge
 We are going to create a virtual fruit machine.
 To make things easier instead of symbols we are going to use colours: black, white, green, yellow.